Bully Kutta: Name and description

 Bully Kutta literally translates to "heavily wrinkled dog".
-The word "Bully" comes from the root word of the Hindustani and Punjabi languages "Bohli" which means heavily wrinkled.
-"Kutta" means dog in the Hindi-Urdu language.
+The word "Bully" comes from the root word of the Hindustani and Punjabi language "Bohli" which means heavily wrinkled.
+"Kutta" means dog in the Punjabi language.

-The Sindhi mastiff resembles the mastiff, and is notable for its hardiness and size.
-The colour is black and white with some red in places.
-The tail curls up and is long and bushy, with the coat being long and thick.

-The “pocket” bully is a small version of an American Bully They are more compact and shorter about 14-17″ tall.

 History

-The Bully Kutta originated in the Indian subcontinent, either in the Thanjavur and Tiruchi districts of Madras or the Sind region of medieval India.
+The Bully Kutta originated in the Punjab and Sindh regions of Indian subcontinent.
 In Thanjavur, the Bully Kutta was a favorite pet of ruling families.
 The Mughal emperor Akbar owned a Bully Kutta, which he used for hunting.

 The Second International Dog Show at Islington Agricultural Hall, held on 28 May 1864 in London, showcased the Indian Mastiff among several other dog breeds.
 The previous year, Edward, the Prince of Wales, and Princess Alexandra, entered an Indian Mastiff in the same show, along with a Newfoundland, Russian Tracker and two Borzois.
 In 1884, Littell's Living Age said that historically, a "large Indian mastiff" was employed by kings "in the chase of wild beasts".

 Temperament

 Bully Kuttas have been described as intelligent, alert, responsive, energetic and aggressive.
-A well-known veterinary Dr. L.N.
+A well-known veterinarian Dr. L.N.
 Gupta from Agra, India has stated that Bully Kuttas are a dominating canine and should only be handled by well-experienced owners.

-The American Humane Association has stated that "on tests conducted in 2009 by the American Temperament Test Society, bullies scored better than several breeds that are rarely associated with aggression, including beagles and collies."
-However, this is misleading, as the ATTS test is not an aggression test, it tests "different aspects of temperament such as stability, shyness, aggressiveness, and friendliness as well as the dog’s instinct for protectiveness towards its handler and/or self-preservation in the face of a threat", and Beagles and Collies fail the test not due to aggression, but due to fear of hostile strangers.

 Use as a fighting dog

 Bully Kuttas have been illegally used for dog fighting in India and Pakistan, including areas such as Delhi, Gurugram, and Noida.
-In June 2018, police in Indian Punjab filed First Information Report (FIR) for the first time against organizers of a dog fight.
+In June 2018, police in Indian Punjab filed a First Information Report (FIR) for the first time against organizers of a dog fight.
 Many non-profit organizations are now working against illegal fighting and creating awareness among the people.

 Popularity

 The Bully Kutta is popular in the Punjab region of India and Pakistan.
-In India, breeders from Punjab, Haryana, Rajasthan, Tamilnadu and Maharashtra focusing on scientific breeding of this dog under the guidelines of Indian Mastiff Registry.
+In India, breeders from Punjab, Haryana, Rajasthan, Tamil Nadu, and Maharashtra focusing on scientific breeding of this dog under the guidelines of Indian Mastiff Registry.
 They have been part of many competitions in India.
 According to the Times of India, it has importance among Indian youth of having a macho image.